nigradwohl/risk_booster/README.md

 * If no treatment and control group: note that this might not be an experiment (no causal statments possible)
+  * Comparison of different years/timeframes: can we identify and handle these?
 * handle the unhandled numbers
 * years without classifier: 2000, 1900
 * life-expectancy: in wiki; at least social engineering
-* Comparison of different years/timeframes: can we identify and handle these?
+* Feedback button
 * instructions on which risk information we can handle (not years -- longer living etc.)
 * Handle the non-identified numbers (headings)